Lindsey Graham: Elections

-In 1994, 20-year incumbent Democratic U.S. Congressman Butler Derrick of South Carolina's northwestern-based 3rd congressional district decided to retire.
-Graham ran to succeed him and, with Republican U.S. Senator Strom Thurmond campaigning on his behalf, won the Republican primary with 52% of the vote, defeating Bob Cantrell (33%) and Ed Allgood (15%).
+In 1994, 20-year incumbent Democratic U.S. congressman Butler Derrick of South Carolina's northwestern-based 3rd congressional district decided to retire.
+Graham ran to succeed him and, with Republican U.S. senator Strom Thurmond campaigning on his behalf, won the Republican primary with 52% of the vote, defeating Bob Cantrell (33%) and Ed Allgood (15%).
 In the general election, Graham defeated Democratic State Senator James Bryan Jr., 60% to 40%.
 As a part of that year's Republican Revolution, Graham became the first Republican to represent the district since 1877.

-In 1996, he was challenged by Debbie Dorn, the niece of Butler Derrick and daughter of Derrick's predecessor, 13-term Democratic Congressman William Jennings Bryan Dorn.
+In 1996, he was challenged by Debbie Dorn, the niece of Butler Derrick and daughter of Derrick's predecessor, 13-term Democratic congressman William Jennings Bryan Dorn.
 Graham was reelected, defeating Dorn 60% to 40%.
 In 1998, he was reelected to a third term unopposed.
 In 2000, he was reelected to a fourth term, defeating Democratic nominee George Brightharp, 68% to 30%.

 Tenure

 In 1997, Graham took part in a leadership challenge against House Speaker Newt Gingrich.

 In November 1997, Graham was one of 18 House Republicans to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry into President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal ultimately led to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Graham voted in favor of legislation to open an impeachment inquiry.
 He was a member of the Judiciary Committee, which conducted the inquiry.
 In both the Judiciary Committee vote on forwarding proposed articles of impeachment, and the full House vote on the proposed articles of impeachment, Graham voted for three of the four proposed articles of impeachment.
 He voted against the second count of perjury in the Paula Jones case.
 This made him the only Republican on the Judiciary Committee to vote against any of the proposed articles of impeachment.
 During the inquiry, Graham asked, "Is this Watergate or Peyton Place?"
 The House passed two of the impeachment articles.
-Graham served as an House impeachment manager in the impeachment trial.
+Graham served as a House impeachment manager in the impeachment trial.